Gallery

 Waterproofing the walls

-We do not.
+Sub-wall waterproofing is crucial because it can not be replaced later, only remedied with great difficulty and high cost.
+If it fails, it may cause serious structural and moisture-related damage.
 We used Copernit 4mm APP modified bitumen sheets.
 The concrete columns were protected with Ceresit CR90 crystalizing waterproofing slurry.

 Building the walls